quizworks/easy-lms-scss-styleguide/README.md

 Properties are what give the selected elements of a rule declaration their style.
 Properties are key-value pairs, and a rule declaration can contain one or more property declarations.
 Property declarations look like this:

 * In properties, put a space after, but not before, the `:` character.
 * Never use color names e.g. yellow.
-These are for children, so use 6 number hex values instead.
+These are for kids, so use 6 number hex values instead.
 * Remove trailing zeros for numeric values with a decimal point.
 * Add spaces after commas.
 * Values should be written in lowercase.